Psianturi/DokuSDK-Android/README.md

 ## Installation ##

-1. iOS SDK integration has the following requirements:
+1. Android SDK integration has the following requirements:
-  • iPhone 4s, 5, and 6 with at least iOS 9.x
-  • iPad with at least iOS 9.x
+• Android studio - IDE
+• Build SDK v21
+• Minimum Android SDK 11 Gingerbread

 2. Once you have confirmed to become a DOKU merchant through our Sales process, you will be contacted by our integration team to proceed to the technical integration stage.
 All new merchants will receive a shared key and a merchant code.

 3. Take a guidance with our techincal documentation included.